Tulsa Car Accident Lawyer

 Pain and Suffering

-Pain and suffering refer to the physical and emotional distress caused by an accident.
+Pain and suffering refer to the physical and emotional pain and distress caused by an accident.
 While these damages are harder to quantify, they are just as real and impactful as any economic losses.
 Some survivors of car wrecks will even go on to experience long-term psychological conditions, such as post-traumatic stress disorder.
 Factors like the severity of your injuries, the level of pain, and the prognosis of your recovery can all affect the amount of compensation for pain and suffering.

 If your vehicle or any other personal property was damaged in the accident, you could be compensated for repair or replacement costs.
 Additionally, the loss of your vehicle may necessitate additional transportation costs, which may be factored into your injury claim.